konect-V/konect-V/README.md

 - **Languages**: C, HTML, CSS, PHP, Bash

 ## My Biggest Project
-One of my most significant achievements is the creation of an operating system from scratch, known as "Kot."
+One of my most significant achievements is the creation of an operating system from scratch, known as Kot.
 It's a project I'm immensely proud of, and it demonstrates my deep understanding of system-level programming.
 - [Kot Operating System](https://github.com/kot-org/Kot): An operating system built entirely from scratch.

 ## Contact